 After talking with experienced people, attorneys, brokers, and county officials, I subdivided the property into two parcels.
 One was 7 acres, which I sold with the property, and the other was 5 acres, which I kept.

-What’s Important Is the Content of the Property Deed
+What’s Important is the Content of the Deed of the Property

 What’s my point in telling you this?
 You need to be flexible and think outside the box.
 The county just wanted to sell the property, collect the taxes, and pay the county bills.
 Once that happens, they’re happy.